 Portland Table with Oak Wood

 Oak is dense and hard with a deep natural grain that has texture you can see and feel.
 Oak is very practical and functional because it is resistant to dings and dents.
 A solid oak dining table is best for everyday use especially for families with young children.
+It’s well-rounded in weight and is one of the more average priced options on the market most years.

 Red Oak